White House announces final extension of student loan repayment pause - Up News Info

 WASHINGTON — U.S. President Joe Biden’s administration on Friday announced a final extension of a coronavirus relief pause on federal student loan repayments, interest and collections until Jan.
 31, 2022.

+The extension of the pause, which had been due to expire on Sept.
+30, comes as cases of the Delta variant of the coronavirus continue to surge around the United States.

-A White House statement said the Department of Education “believes this additional time and a definitive end date will allow borrowers to plan for the resumption of payments and reduce the risk of delinquency and defaults after restart.”
-(Reporting by Jonathan Landay and Timothy Ahman; Editing by Leslie Adler)
+The Department of Education “believes this additional time and a definitive end date will allow borrowers to plan for the resumption of payments and reduce the risk of delinquency and defaults after restart,” a White House statement said.

+The department, the statement said, will begin notifying borrowers about the final extension in the coming days and “release resources and information about how to plan for payment restart as the end of the pause approaches.”

+“It is the department’s priority to support students and borrowers during this transition and ensure they have the resources they need to access affordable, high-quality higher education,” the statement quoted Education Secretary Miguel Cardona as saying.